Dinozaurs: Dragozaurs

-Gigano Dragon is a vicious fighter, Diamond Ryugu's loyal second-in-command, Member of the Dragozaurs & Dino Tyranno's rival, armed with a blade on his left arm called the Gigano Sword in the Japanese version.
+Gigano Dragon is Dino Tyranno's rival, armed with a blade on his left arm called the Gigano Sword in the Japanese version.
 His creature form is a Chinese dragon, he is a vicious fighter who is indifferent to Diamond Ryugu's plans and would rather focus on getting his revenge against Tyranno, which leads to his death.
 Gigano Dragon is then resurrected by Dark Dragon from a Chinese dragon fossil with a power link up with Drago Wing which grants his warrior form flight.
 He is destroyed during his last duel with Tyranno when both rivals clash their swords for the last time.
 Upon his death, Gigano Dragon parts on good terms with Tyranno as Gigano Dragon silently acknowledges Tyranno's victory in his last moments.